top of page

 Rachel Adodo

-MSc student/Research Assistant
+MSc Graduate/Research Assistant

 Kaitlin King is a Research Assistant in our lab and an instructor in the Department of Respiratory Therapy at the University of Manitoba, Canada.
 After graduating as a Respiratory Therapist in 2012 from the University of Manitoba, she began working in critical care at St. Boniface Hospital (Winnipeg, MB).
 She continued her education and obtained her Certified Respiratory Educator (CRE) credential.
-Shortly after, she accepted a clinical specialist role and was a resource for all respiratory-related needs and staff education on the wards, and in the emergency department.
-The role also included student coordination and evaluation of students for the University of Manitoba, Respiratory Therapy program.
-Kaitlin always enjoyed teaching but this was where Kaitlin realized her passion for teaching.

 An opportunity to teach presented itself at the University of Manitoba in 2019 and Kaitlin took the plunge.
 It has been a challenge starting a teaching career in a health education program, during a pandemic, but it’s very rewarding.